 This topic explains how to delete environments in Apigee hybrid.
-For an introduction, see About environments.
+For an introduction, see About environments and environment groups.

 About deleting environments